-But what is a dry heat?
+But what EXACTLY is it?

-Is dry heat really even dry?
+Is dry heat REALLY even dry?

 So What Exactly Is Dry Heat?